Master's Series and Community Meeting

 Requirements for Attendance?

 To attend, you must wear your ethical hat.
-While the Master’s Series conversations are held as student body/program-wide discussions, as they concern confidentiality, they are no different than small-group, clinical practica, and class discussions.
-The clients have a right to their confidentiality, and it remains paramount in this venue.
-In the Master’s Series, as in any and all educational endeavors sponsored by the MFT program, students and faculty maintain the highest level of confidentiality.
-Students and faculty are legally and ethically obligated to restrict discussion of clients’ treatment to conversations with other MFT students and/or MFT faculty and even then, such discussions must be embedded in a training/learning context that embraces a spirit of greater understanding, respect, and helpfulness.
-Discussions about clients held outside of such a context are just gossip.
+While the Master’s Series conversations are held as student body/program-wide discussions, confidentiality is expected.
+These meetings are no different than small-group, clinical practica, and classroom discussions.
+The clients have a right to their confidentiality.
+Confidentiality remains paramount in this venue.
+In the Master’s Series, as in any and all educational endeavors sponsored by the MFT program, students and faculty are legally and ethically obligated to restrict discussion of clients’ treatment to conversations with other MFT students and/or MFT faculty.
+Such discussions must be embedded in a training/learning context that embraces a spirit of greater understanding, respect, and helpfulness.
+Discussions held outside of such a context are considered gossip.

 Bring your brown bag lunch.
 Eat, listen, observe, ask questions, learn, and enjoy!

 We ask that if you decide to attend, you stay for the entire case discussion.
-People walking in and out is distracting and can be disruptive.
+People who are walking in and out of the classroom are distracting and disruptive.
 If you cannot stay for the entire time, please let a faculty member know.
-We encourage you to clear your afternoon and stay for the entire time.
-The most benefit occurs when you hear and participate in the case discussion in its entirety.
+We encourage you to clear your afternoon and stay for the complete session.
+The most benefit occurs when you hear and participate in the entire case discussion.

 What is the Community Meeting?